xdslproject/xdsl/README.md

 To get familiar with xDSL, we recommend starting with our Jupyter notebooks.
-The notebooks provide hands-on examples and documentation of xDSL's core concepts: data structures, the Python-embedded abstraction definition language, and end-to-end custom compilers construvtion, like a database compiler.
+The notebooks provide hands-on examples and documentation of xDSL's core concepts: data structures, the Python-embedded abstraction definition language, and end-to-end custom compilers construction, like a database compiler.
 There also exists a small documentation showing how to connect xDSL with MLIR for users interested in that use case.